 Applications → Managing Transitions → Transition Settings → General Tab of the Transition Property Editor

 For most transitions, the name appears as a button on the item details page that users can click to transition items to another state.
 Certain transition names do not appear as button labels.
-For example, names for Submit transitions are not used on the Submit button in the item in the SBM User Workspace.
+For example, names for Submit transitions are not used in SBM Work Center.
 However, the state change history and change history reflect the name you provide here.

 You can replace a transition button with a button, hyperlink, or image control that can be placed anywhere on the form.
 For button and hypertext controls, you either use the transition name as the control label, or type a different name.
 For examples, see Custom Transition Control Tutorials.